IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

 <div class="divider--half"></div>

-## Ignite UI for {Platform} Trial License and Commercial
+## {ProductName} Trial License and Commercial

 <div class="divider--half"></div>
-<p>Ignite UI for {Platform} is a commercially licensed product available via a subscription model.
-You can try the Ignite UI for {Platform} product for free when you <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/free-downloads">register for a 30-day trial</a>.
+<p>{ProductName} is a commercially licensed product available via a subscription model.
+You can try the {ProductName} product for free when you <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/free-downloads">register for a 30-day trial</a>.
 When you are done with your Trial Period, you can <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/how-to-buy/product-pricing">purchase a license </a> from our web site or by calling <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/about-us/contact-us">sales in your region</a>.</p>

 <div class="divider--half"></div>